Parry Wayne Humphreys: Biography

 Humphreys was born in Staunton, Virginia.
 As a child, he moved with his family to Kentucky in 1789, part of a westward migration across the Appalachians after the American Revolutionary War.
 He later settled in Middle Tennessee.
 After he finished preparatory studies, Humphreys studied law by apprenticing with an established firm (known as "reading the law").
 He was admitted to the bar in 1801.

 Career

 Humphreys opened his practice in Nashville, Tennessee, a major city in Middle Tennessee.
 He became politically active and was elected to the Tennessee House of Representatives in 1805 and the Tennessee Senate in 1807.
 He served as a justice of the Supreme Court of Tennessee from 1807 to 1809, and a judge of the State judicial circuit from 1809 to 1813.

 Elected as a Democratic-Republican to the Thirteenth Congress, Humphreys served one term from March 4, 1813 to March 3, 1815.
 In 1817 he was an unsuccessful candidate for the United States Senate.

 Following that, he gained another judicial appointment.
-He served as a judge on the State judicial circuit or nearly two decades, from 1818 to 1836.
+He served as a judge on the State judicial circuit for nearly two decades, from 1818 to 1836.

 Humphreys moved to Hernando, Mississippi.
 There he engaged in banking until his death.